-For gyms specifically, one of the most popular places trainers seek employment, you may find that they have their own internal personal training programs in place.
-While you may be able to bypass the independent certification bodies, starting with a gym-specific certification limits you to one place of employment.
+For gyms specifically, one of the most popular places trainers seeks employment, you may find that they have their own internal personal training programs in place.
+While you may be able to bypass the independent certification bodies, starting with a gym-specific certification limit you to one place of employment.

 Of course, gyms are not the only places to get a job.
 You may also find opportunities at other locations such as:

 - Country clubs

 There is also the option to travel to your client’s home or meet them at their local gym.
 These last two options are more of the entrepreneurial route and don’t involve finding a job as much as they create creating a business around yourself.

 One of the best places to look for personal trainer jobs is on job boards like Indeed or CareerBuilder.
 You can search by keyword or specialization and even look for jobs that are part-time or temporary.

 Local schools may also be good places to look for your first personal training job.
 Sports teams in high schools, athletic departments at colleges, and after-school programs frequently get posted on the local school websites’ careers sections.

 Personal Trainer Directories